Rappsilber-Laboratory/xi_installation/README.md

    5. Edit the config files for web interface and copy them to the web folder the git projects were cloned into.
 These files are emailInfo.php, used by user admin functions such as password reset, and connectionString.php which has the connection details for your database.

-   6. Create an initial user by... (assistance to follow from Martin), in the first instance you may need to manually add an entry to the user table.
-Once this step is completed, you should now be able to login in and start a search.
+   6. Create an initial user by running adameve.php.
+Syntax is php adameve.php --username="username" --email="admin@yourxi.org" --password="1234" --connectConfig="/pathto/connectionString.php"

    7. You should also be able to view results via the web gui but annotated spectra will not be available until XiAnnotator is started.